Wayne82/wayne82.github.io/_drafts/Natural-Language-Processing-Notes-word2vec.md

 The goal of the 2 architectures is the same, which is to learn the word embeddings using a **shallow neural network**, which are trained using large corpora of text data.

 ## The Neural Network Structure
+The shallow neural network used in Word2Vec consists of 3 layers:
+1. **Input Layer**: This layer represents the input word (or context words in CBOW).
+Each word is represented as a **one-hot encoded vector**.
+2. **Hidden Layer**: This layer contains the weights that will be learned during training.
+The size of this layer determines the dimensionality of the word embeddings.
+3. **Output Layer**: This layer produces a probability distribution over the vocabulary, predicting the target word (or context words in Skip-Gram).

+This shallow neural network took me a bit of time to reason about, as it is a little bit different from the typical neural networks, in below aspects:

+* There is no activation function between the input layer and the hidden layer, and a **softmax activation function** is applied at the output layer to convert the logits into probabilities.
+* The inputs for CBOW are average of **multiple context word vectors**, while for Skip-Gram, the input is the **only one target word vector**.
+* The outputs for CBOW is the **only one target word**, while for Skip-Gram, the outputs are **multiple context words**.
+* Once the training is done, the word embeddings are obtained from the weights between the input layer and the hidden layer as the final results.
+And then, the entire neural network is no longer needed and there is no further prediction to be made either.

 ## Key Notes